khalifenizar/carlhicksdotme/_posts/2014-09-15-git-pretty-link.md

 tags: [tech,link,code,dev tools]
 ---

-I generally dislike looking at flowcharts but this one I find to be rather helpful.
+I generally dislike looking at flowcharts but this one I find to be rather helpful.[→](http://justinhileman.info/article/git-pretty/)